 It also seems that the concrete is quite soft (for concrete) with a consistency that in many situations might be considered to be bad concrete.

 Armed with the results of our analysis we had a number of concrete slabs laid on the lawn to see if modern concrete could match the characteristics of the Bickley floor.
-The slabs were laid from finished different concrete mixes were finished to different levels of levels of polish and also tried different colourants.
+The slabs were laid from different concrete mixes and were finished to different levels of levels of polish with different colourants also explored.